caretcaret/aifromhell/README.md

 # AI From Hell

-*AI Hell on Earth is here, and it's because of humans in the loop.*
+*AI from hell is here on Earth, and it's because of humans in the loop.*

 ## How to contribute